Are you one of those people who hate taking their cat to the veterinarian?

 How to keep a kitten calm even during a blood draw:

-The following are two examples of what you do NOT want in your veterinary handling.
+The following is an example of what you do NOT want in your veterinary handling.
 In the first video, this cat has been repeatedly terrified at previous vet visits and is now labeled “angry.”
 This sets the cat up for being treated as if he has a choice in his response to his handling.
 He does not.
 If this facility were truly Fear-Free, this cat would have been sedated so he did not have to be put through what, to him, is clearly torture.
 This handling is almost certainly contributing to the illness this cat is experiencing.

-Please make sure you go to a veterinary clinic that has better cat-handling skills than either of these do.
+Please make sure you go to a veterinary clinic that has better cat-handling skills than this clinic does.
 They do exist!
 Call us at Happy Cats Haven at 719-362-4600 and we can refer you.